-Located in a dense neighborhood in Melrose, Massachusetts, this modest 1,350 sq ft house has a large, tiered back yard.
-The grade behind the house rises 25ft to a flat area at the top.
-An old above-ground pool occupied a large part of that upper area and once removed, revealed the potential for a unique structure that could provide privacy, storage, lighting and an outdoor kitchen for this young and growing family.
+The grade behind the house rises 25 feet to a flat area at the top.
+An old above-ground pool occupied a large part of the upper area, and when removed, revealed the potential for a unique structure that could provide privacy, storage, lighting, and an outdoor kitchen for a young and growing family.

-The brick patio was laid on the exact footprint of the old 16×36 foot pool, and were all locally sourced on Craigslist around Boston.
-The newly designed wall is 8 feet high and is made up of nine 4-foot bays with cedar slats on both sides of the wall and lighting in each bay for night-time gatherings.
-The wall has 4 kinds of storage attached to it: counter storage under the kitchen area, bench storage with hinged seats, covered wood storage for the new fire pit and a new shed on the back of the wall for lawn mower and yard tools.
-Four more bays of the wall extend deeper into the yard beyond the brick patio but instead of wood, they are covered with a galvanized mesh and planted with climbing hydrangea as a living wall.
+The brick patio was laid in the exact footprint of the pool, and the bricks were locally sourced using Craigslist.
+The newly designed wall is eight feet high and made of nine four foot bays with cedar slats and lighting in each bay for night-time gatherings.
+The wall has four kinds of storage attached, including counter storage under the kitchen area, bench storage with hinged seats, covered wood storage for the new fire pit, and a new shed on the back for the lawn mower and other yard tools.
+Four more bays of the wall extend deeper into the yard beyond the brick patio, but instead of wood, they are covered with a galvanized mesh and planted with climbing hydrangea as a living wall.